 As a folk herbalist I believe that we can serve our families, allies and community with simple, gentle plants and fungi that will help us to feel stronger and more resilient.
 Here are the dates and a course outline for the year.

 Sunday February 9th 10-5 Working with Cottonwood and Western Red Cedar.
 Infused oils, distilling essential oils, soap making.

-Sunday March 17th 10-5 Exploring bitters- Oregon Grape and Dandelion- with Margi Flint
+Sunday March 17th 10-5 Exploring bitters- Oregon Grape, burdock and dandelion- with Margi Flint.
+Decoctions, and syrups.

 Sunday April 7th 10-5 Spring rising- nettles, Bleeding-heart: Making flower essences, long infusions and bone broth.

 Sunday May 5th 10-5 Learning Hydrosols with Leslie Lekos.

 Saturday June 1st and Sunday June 2nd – Both days 10-5 The art of Natural Perfuming with Jessica Ring

 Friday June 21st to Sunday June 23rd Retreat to the Coast to work with seaweeds, mugwort, Douglas fir, Saint John’s wort, yarrow.

 Saturday and Sunday July 20th and 21st Leave 9 on saturday and return 5 on sunday.
 Retreat to Fire Rose Farm in McCleary, Washington to work with Joyce Netishen.
 “Distilling the Land”, Fire Circle and making Wild Aromatic incense.

 Sunday August 26th 10-5 Chocolates, Meads and Cordials with summer herbs, berries and fruit.
 Elderberry, blackberry, mimosa, cannabis.